privacy/cookies/README.md

 Contentsquare | _cs_id | Contains: user ID, timestamp (in seconds) of user creation, number of visits for this user | 13 months
 ??? | show_cookie_banner | Set based on the client’s region and used to determine if a cookie consent banner should be shown | Session

-(*) The expiration dates for the cookies listed below generally apply on a rolling basis.
+(*) The expiration dates for the cookies listed above generally apply on a rolling basis.

 ⚠️ Please note while we limit our use of third party cookies to those necessary to provide external functionality when rendering external content, certain pages on our website may set other third party cookies.
 For example, we may embed content, such as videos, from another site that sets a cookie.
 While we try to minimize these third party cookies, we can’t always control what cookies this third party content sets.